 - When a clean waterside is exposed for long periods of time to the air in a humid environment, a thin layer of rust may form on the clean steel.
 It is important to return the boiler to service soon after inspection to reduce the steel exposure to the humid air.

 Your boiler is now ready for its inspection.
-These steps will insure longer boiler life and fewer operational problems.
+These steps will ensure longer boiler life and fewer operational problems.

 If you have any problems or questions, ask your Chardon Master Service Technician or call our Technical Support Staff at 800-848-9526.